adrianocastro189/omg-my-chicken-is-amazing/README.md

 ## Limitations

-* **Classic Era support:** Unfortunately, I couldn't find any solutions to detect whether the player has a summoned chicken in the Classic Era due to the limitations of the pet journal API.
-The addon will only work for Retail and Cataclysm Classic clients.
+* **Classic support:** Unfortunately, I couldn't find any solutions to detect whether the player has a summoned chicken in the Classic clients due to the limitations of the Pet Journal API.
+The addon will only work on Retail only for now.
 Hope to find a solution in the future.

 ## Changelog

-### yyyy.mm.dd - version 0.0.3-alpha
+### 2024.07.10 - version 0.0.3-alpha

-* Add support for Cataclysm Classic and Retail clients
+* Add support for Retail
 * Add the first player interaction with the chicken
 * Identify whether the Westfall Chicken is summoned or not
-* Remove Classic Era support due to limitations in the pet journal API
+* Remove Classic support due to limitations in the pet journal API
 * Update Stormwind Library to version 1.8.0

 ### 2024.06.28 - version 0.0.2-alpha